 Describe yourself in three words: friendly, inspiring, surprising.

 What is your most treasured possession?
 William Morris's brown battered satchel that he carried with him on political demonstrations – a humble but evocative reminder of his campaigns for social justice.

 Who was your most famous visitor?
-My most precocious visitor was Morris himself, who lived here as a teenager – since then I’ve welcomed many other artistic radicals, most recently Grayson Perry and David Bailey.
+My most precocious visitor was Morris himself, who lived here as a teenager.
+Since then I've welcomed many other artistic radicals, most recently Jeremy Deller.

 Any museum pets?
 Look out for all the birds and animals that feature in Morris's designs and the friendly ducks that live on the moat in the gardens.
 I also have a tame Icelandic dragon living in my Story Lounge!

-One thing that could make you better is... extended opening hours and more late events to cope with the overwhelming demand from my visitors!
+One thing that could make you better is...
+I'd love a bit more space to share more of my extraordinary collection with the public.

 What do you most dislike about your appearance?
 I love my new appearance but can't wait to see the summer flowers in their full splendour.

 You're most happy when… I'm packed with families enjoying craft activities, interacting with the displays and living up to Morris's belief that everyone can be creative!

 This year you’re excited about...
 My first major commission – a photographic exhibition by Turner Prize-nominee Yinka Shonibare MBE, created with the help of local residents.